LoginRadius/engineering-portal/content/password-secure/index.md

 Plain text passwords are stored directly in a database without any encryption.
 These passwords are very insecure because:
     - If someone hacks your database he can access any account and do anything possible after login.
     - Developers or employees who are working on a project commonly misuse the password and spread these passwords to other people for misuse.
 As a hard and fast rule plain text passwords should NOT be accepted in any case or used for any project or product.

-# Encrypted passwords [Not recommended]:
+# Encrypted passwords [Not recommended]

 Encryption helps us by protecting data from hackers.
 In network communication, the same techniques can be used in saving passwords.
 Any encryption algorithm can be used to protect passwords.
 So on registration plain text passwords are encrypted and saved to your database.